Assistant/Associate Professor, School Psychology (3341)

 Letter of application documenting qualifications for the position and summarizing the impact of contributions made in research, teaching, and service; Curriculum vitae; Unofficial transcript(s) of graduate level studies (official transcripts will be required of the successful candidate); List of names and contact information for three (3) professional references.

-Priority consideration will be given to applications received by January 1, 2018.
-However, the position will remain open until filled.
+Position will remain open until filled.
 Salary will be commensurate with education and experience.
 Includes a competitive benefits package.
 Offers of employment may be conditional pending successful completion of a background investigation.

 About Idaho State University